 Obviously, as this is an English-speaking organisation, I tend to attract a lot of members from the expat community here in Brussels.
 But as long as you are able to understand English at an upper-intermediate level you are welcome to join us and should have no problems following and participating in any of the activities.

 I am a certified art teacher with a master's degree in fine arts and art history.
-More than 15 years of teaching experience give me a good understanding of how to translate the language of art for the general public while using a fun and interactive approach.
+Close to 20 years of teaching experience give me a good understanding of how to translate the language of art for the general public while using a fun and interactive approach.

 My friends say that I am enthusiastic, lively, sociable, a little crazy (I sincerely hope they mean that in a good way) and know how to talk about art in a manner that is comprehensible for everyone.
 I acquired my teaching experience in several countries, so far those being Germany, the UK, the United States and Belgium, of course.

 Since October 2015 I provide practical art classes for adults in English.
-The regular classes take place during the week on Tuesday evenings, the intensive ones during the weekend, usually on a Sunday.
+They take place during the week on Tuesday evenings.
 Besides, I set up art visits where we simply meet up, visit a certain show or exhibition together and go for lunch or a drink afterwards.
-Besides, I organize guided tours, art visits and a lot of other cultural and art-related activities in Brussels and surroundings.
+I also organize guided tours and a lot of other cultural and art-related activities in Brussels and surroundings.
 The size of each group is generally limited to a maximum of 10-15 people, depending on the activity so that I can be sure of a very intensive and personal approach.

-Currently and next to my job here at Art for Everyone I work at a secondary school where I teach fine arts and art history and I also occasionally work at the Royal Museum of Fine Arts in Brussels as an independent guide.
+Currently and next to my job here at Art for Everyone I work as an artist, independent guide at the Royal Museum of Fine Arts in Brussels and I am an art teacher at a Flemish secondary school where I teach fine arts and art history.

 “Every child is an artist.
 The problem is to remain one once we grow up.”